Numbed the thorn/Entumecida la espina

 Fotos: Nargess Behrouzian

-Numbed the Thorn is a tragicomedy dance-performance piece inspired by the ghost-train ride where spectators voluntarily enter a fiction of fear to experience, among other things, the dopamine rush that fear produces.
+Numbed the Thorn is a choreographic research inspired by the ghost-train ride where spectators voluntarily enter a fiction of fear to experience, among other things, the dopamine rush that fear produces.

 The piece adopts darkness, spectacle, and heartbreak as intersecting lenses through which to question how we desire, perceive, and relate with fear.
 Numbed the Thorn explores darkness as a condition that suspends the primacy of vision an resist ideals of visibility, transparency, and control.